dwit013/dwit013.github.io/module/7/file-handling-advanced.md

 Here is an example of how to use the csv.reader module.

 	import csv

 	with open('example.csv', newline='') as File:
 	    reader = csv.reader(File)
 	    for row in reader:
 		print(row)

+Syntax

+	**csv.writer(csvfile, dialect='excel', **fmtparams)**

+* Return a writer object responsible for converting the user’s data into delimited strings on the given file-like object. csvfile can be any object with a write() method.
+If csvfile is a file object, it should be opened with newline=''.
+* An optional dialect parameter can be given which is used to define a set of parameters specific to a particular CSV dialect.
+* The other optional fmtparams keyword arguments can be given to override individual formatting parameters in the current dialect.

+	import csv
+	with open('eggs.csv', 'w', newline='') as csvfile:
+	    spamwriter = csv.writer(csvfile, delimiter=' ',
+		                    quotechar='|', quoting=csv.QUOTE_MINIMAL)
+	    spamwriter.writerow(['Spam'] * 5 + ['Baked Beans'])
-**csv.writer module**
+	    spamwriter.writerow(['Spam', 'Lovely Spam', 'Wonderful Spam']) **csv.writer module**
 This module is similar to the csv.reader module and is used to write data to a CSV.
 It takes three parameters: